What We Do

 - In 2015, SVCREATES, with real estate advisors from the Northern California Community Loan Fund and pro bono legal counsel from Latham and Watkins, began development of the capital plan and business model for the CCA.

-- In 2016, a Potential Tenant Advisory Group of fifteen local arts organizations and artists started meeting to provide input into the design of the facility.
+- In 2016, a Potential Tenant Advisory Group of 15 local arts organizations and artists started meeting to provide input into the design of the facility.

-- In 2016, Ankrom Mosian Architects and Ken Kay Landscape Architects started a schematic design for the building and the connected park plaza.
+- In 2016, Ankrom Mosian Architects and Ken Kay Landscape Architects completed a schematic design for the 55,000 sf, three-story facility and the connected destination public park plaza.